-All year groups are timetabled over the whole school year for at least two hours a week of curriculum PE.
+All year groups are timetabled over the whole school year for two sessions a week of curriculum PE.
 Depending on the activity this is a calculation made for the whole year.

 Swimming lessons take place on site using our outdoor heated swimming pool.
 Lessons are organised and supervised by a qualified swimming teacher.
 Pupils are taught in ability groupings.
 Members of staff are trained as lifeguards to assist the swimming teacher and supervise the children.